-Step 5 - Resolution Panel: If the grievant remains dissatisfied with the decision of the Head Start/State Pre-K Director and/or mediation does not resolve the issue, the grievant should forward a summary outline of the problem to the Agency Executive Director or designee within ten (10) working days of receiving the Head Start/State Pre-K Director's written response or conclusion of the mediation if one is scheduled.
-The Executive Director or designee will convene a Resolution Panel comprised of the Executive Director or designee, a representative selected by the Union, and a third member who is mutually agreed to by the Union representative and the Executive Director.
-If the third member agreed-to requires payment of a fee, it shall be split equally by both sides.
+Step 5 - If the grievant remains dissatisfied with the decision of the Head Start/State Pre-K Director and/or mediation does not resolve the issue, the grievant should forward a summary outline of the problem to the Encompass CEO or designee within ten (10) working days of receiving the Head Start/State Pre-K Director's written response or conclusion of the mediation if one is scheduled.
+Encompass CEO or designee will convene a Resolution Panel comprised of the Encompass CEO or designee, a representative selected by the Union, and a third member who is mutually agreed to by the Union representative and the Encompass CEO.
+If the third member agreed to require payment of a fee, it shall be split equally by both sides.
 The Resolution Panel shall hold a hearing to consider all aspects of the grievance.
-The Resolution Panel shall meet in closed session after the conclusion of the Resolution Panel shall be issued to the parties in writing and shall be final.
+The Resolution Panel shall meet in closed session after the conclusion of the hearing to make its decision, which will be made by majority rules.
+The decision of the Resolution Panel shall be issued to the parties in writing and shall be final.